Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Bajos del Toro waterfalls

-Catarata Del Toro
+Catarata del Toro

-The Catarata Del Toro is the MOST FAMOUS AND AMAZING waterfall in Bajos del Toro, Costa Rica.
+The Catarata del Toro is the most famous and amazing waterfall in Bajos del Toro, Costa Rica.
 It drops an impressive 90 meters into an old volcano crater, making it a natural wonder that always amazes people.

-When you get close to the waterfall, you can hear the water rushing and feel the mist in the air, making it a really cool experience.
+When you get close to the waterfall, you can hear the water rushing and feel the mist in the air, making it a cool experience.

 Entrance Fee: